-Only four holes are located within the region, none of which are in either of EPG 32, EPG 34 or EPG 36 Table 4, Figure 8).
+Only four holes are located within the region, none of which are in EPG 32 (Table 4, Figure 8).
 These holes may be too far away from the area of study to provide any useful geological control.

 Table 4: Petroleum well details.